 This leads to muscle weakness and changes in how the body works.
 In the later stages, amyotrophic lateral sclerosis (ALS) affects the nerves that control breathing, and this can be fatal.

-ALS is the most common type of motor neuron disease (MND); in the US, most people use the term ALS to mean MND.
-ALS is sometimes also referred to as Lou Gehrig's disease, after the famous baseball player who had the condition.
+ALS is the most common type of motor neuron disease (MND).
+It is sometimes called Lou Gehrig's disease, after the famous baseball player who had the condition.
 The 2014 Ice Bucket Challenge aimed to raise awareness and funds for research.

 Fast facts on ALS